 - 2 packages gyoza paper (approx. 40 pieces)

 - for dipping sriracha, soy sauce, teriyaki sauce or sweet-sour sauce

-For spicy filling: Add shiitake mushrooms to a bowl and pour over warm water.
-Let soak for approx 20 minutes, then drain and press out remaining water.
+For spicy filling: Add shiitake mushrooms to a bowl and pour over the warm water.
+Let soak for approx 20 minutes, then drain and press out the remaining water.
 Finely chop soft shiitake mushrooms and crumble tofu with your hands.
 Heat oil in a frying pan and fry mushrooms and tofu for approx. 5 minutes.
-Season with salt, sriracha, soy sauce and chinese five spices powder.
+Season with salt, sriracha, soy sauce, and Chinese five spices powder.